Target Shooting

 Cadet Small Bore Target Rifle

-Lee Enfield L98-A2 Cadet General Purpose Rifle
+L98A2 Cadet General Purpose Rifle

-L98-A2 Cadet GP Rifle
+L98A2 Cadet GP Rifle

-L98-A2 Cadet GP Rifle
+L98A2 Cadet GP Rifle

 Shooting Development

 Cadets will development their shooting proficiency by undertaking progressive Cadet Live Fire (CLF) exercises for each weapon fired.
-They will only advance if they fulfill the criteria of the earlier lessons.
+They will only advance if they fulfil the criteria of the earlier lessons.
 Ultimately, this comes down to cadets mastering the four Principles of Marksmanship.

 Principles of Marksmanship